matteovergaro/esp8266_NTP/README.md

 - [Arduino IDE](https://www.arduino.cc/en/software)
 - [Esptool](https://github.com/espressif/esptool)

-#### Setup Arduino IDE
+#### Setup Arduino IDE and Esptool

-You'll have to install the esp8266 board package: go to Tools -> Board -> Board Manager, search for "esp8266" and download the latest version.
+Install the esp8266 board package: go to Tools -> Board -> Board Manager, search for "esp8266" and download the latest version.
-After installing that you'll have to select the "Genereic ESP8266 Module" from Tools -> Board -> "ESP8266 Boards (version)".
+After installing that, select the "Genereic ESP8266 Module" from Tools -> Board -> "ESP8266 Boards (version)".

-#### Setup Esptool
+For the esptool just follow the "Easy installation" from the link above, which is the official documentation.

 ## Serial Communication

-To communicate with the ESP8266 you have to connect the FTDI adapter to your pc and from the Arduino IDE select open the right port Serial Monitor.
+To communicate with the ESP8266 connect the FTDI adapter to your pc and from the Arduino IDE select the right port in Tools -> Port  Serial Monitor.
 The default baud of the ESP8266 is 115200, so you have to select *115200 baud* and *Both (NL and CR)*

 Erase_flash